 The average podcaster will podcast only for a few months of actually putting out new content.

-Quite a lot of the podcasts that are being created are not really focused around a deep understanding of content, deep understanding of certain subject matter.
+Quite a lot of the podcasts that are being created are not really focused on a deep understanding of content, a deep understanding of certain subject matter.

-So, if you’re a business and you’re willing to put time and your own expertise behind the podcast, you will create something unique and valuable.
+So, if you’re a business willing to put time and expertise behind the podcast, you will create something unique and valuable.

-If you think back to what the content space looked like in 2004, it probably felt like content shock because we went from a small number of blogs to a ton of blogs, and all of a sudden there’s so much written content online.
+If you think back to what the content space looked like in 2004, it probably felt like a content shock because we went from a small number of blogs to a ton of blogs, and all of a sudden, there’s so much written content online.

-But what we didn’t realize was that while the number of people creating content was growing quite fast, the audience was growing much faster.
+But we didn’t realize that while the number of people creating content was growing quite fast, the audience was growing much faster.